jegagner/SparkLearning/README.md

 # Initial Knowledge Check
 Before diving into Databricks and Spark, it will help to have a baseline understanding of a few key concepts.
-Self-judge your understanding of these five key concepts:
+Judge your understanding of these five key concepts:

 1. APIs, libraries, and packages
 2. Notebook architecture
 3. Map and reduce functions
 4. Switching between programming languages in a notebook (Spark calls this magic commands)
-5. Mutability and data structures such as graphs, lists, and datasets?
+5. Mutability and data structures such as graphs, lists, and datasets

 Were any of these topics brand new?
 Did you need to look them up before answering?
 If you are not comfortable with notebooks, distributing computing, clusters, and modular programming, try to do some research on your own and come back to this page.